Russia disagrees with Trump its behaviour 'destabilising' - Kremlin

-MOSCOW The Kremlin said on Thursday it disagreed with U.S. President Donald Trump's assessment of Russia's behaviour as "destabilising."
+MOSCOW (Reuters) - The Kremlin said on Thursday it disagreed with U.S. President Donald Trump's assessment of Russia's behaviour as "destabilising."

 Trump told a news conference in Warsaw earlier on Thursday that the United States was working with Poland to address Russia's "destabilising behaviour".